-I use it every day in work as a writer, but I’m frustrated I can’t use it to create professional, high-end output.
+As a journalist, I use it every day in my work, but it is frustrating that Word can't create professional, high-end output.

 Word does basic page layout well enough.
 It seems designed for people who still print documents using laser printers and ink-jets.
-It is fine for emailed documents.
+And it’s fine for emailed documents.